Anxiety And Uncertainty Haunt Pawnee Fire Evacuees

 It was an unfortunate fate he has endured before.

-“I’ve been evacuated 6 times in the last 5 years,” he told KPIX 5.
+“I’ve been evacuated six times in the last five years,” he told KPIX 5.
 “This is nothing new (but it) is the closest one.
 This one here is in my backyard.”

 Some of McKennon’s younger relatives stayed behind to help firefighters protect their homes.
 But Wayne’s spirit was a bit broken.